HUS as a promoter of health and wellbeing

 - Balance and muscle function exercises and maintenance of functional capacity

 - Suitable medication and appropriate treatment of illnesses

 - The activities are guided by the action plan of the Ministry of Social Affairs and Health: Programme for the Prevention of Home and Leisure Injuries 2021–2030 and a description of the costs.

 Safely at All Ages : Programme for the Prevention of Home and Leisure Injuries 2021–2030 and a study on costs – Valto Institutional Repository for the Government (valtioneuvosto.fi)

 The network for prevention of falling strengthens the competence of experts in primary health care, specialised medical care, and third sector health organizations and the sharing of best practices in preventing patient falls.
 Our activities include various development workshops, training sessions, and seminars.
 We use Microsoft Teams as the working platform.

 Contact person: Anniina Heikkilä

-Events in the Good Spiral project in spring 2022
+Events in the Good Spiral project